WolfgangBaeck/REB3Azure/readme.md

   ...
   Walm
 ```
 This implies that all the workflow jobs share the same secrets.
-If this isn't appropriate because we have different subscription ids for each client repository which is trivial to set in each client repository and the respective workflow, we will have to now employ job specific secrets in the REB4Module repository:
+If this isn't appropriate because we want to have different subscription ids for each client repository which is trivial to set in each client repository and the respective workflow, we will now have to employ job specific secrets in the REB4Module repository:
 ```
 name: Deploy All
 on: